srtanish1992/INFO6205-312/README.md

 ![alt text](https://github.com/srtanish1992/INFO6205-312/blob/master/maze_matrix.JPG)

-The route represent the correct route through the maze, walls can't be navigated through.
+The **route** represent the correct route through the maze, **wall** can't be navigated through.
 You can follow the routes visually to find the correct path through the maze.

  Our aim is to find out a fitness score for a path; it is this score that the genetic algorithm will optimize.